 Houston, Texas 77210-4513

-Secondly, there’s no way for you to confirm that your form was actually received.
-When sending a hard copy, you can request a return receipt that shows you the letter has actually been received by TeleCheck.
+Secondly, there’s no way for you to confirm that TeleCheck actually received your form.
+So, when sending a hard copy, you can request a return receipt that shows you the letter has actually been received by TeleCheck.

 Telecheck Phone Numbers